thafaker/jm-ghost/README.md

 (First push 03.01.2026)

 Welcome to my Ghost CMS Theme **JM Ghost**.
 It is a very minimalistic Theme for short notes.
 I reduced all the capacity of Ghost CMS to look as clean and minimal at it is possible.
+The newest post is alway shown in top, prominent at the start page.
+There is no navigation bar or something like that.
+Be as minimalistic as possible!

-Hope you enjoy.
+*Hope you enjoy*.

 ![](screenshot.png)